Suyajnaa/RegMap-AI-Offline-Compliance-Intelligence-Platform-forRegulatedBanking/README.md

 pip install -r requirements.txt
 ```

 This installs Flask, the NLP libraries (spaCy, sentence-transformers), PDF/document parsing tools, and the testing framework.
-It can take a few minutes the first time.
+It can take a few minutes the first time..

 Download the local language models (one-time, needs internet for this step only):